-- 4.21 Consumers' views on the type and level of service they expect, and the prioritisation of delivery of these services within reasonable funding limits, is an integral component of this price control. - 4.22 In previous price controls of NI Water, a number of surveys of consumer views and priorities were conducted either by the CCNI alone or with the input of the Utility Regulator, NI Water and DRD (as parent department) through a 'partnership model' where the principal stakeholders participated in a Consumer Engagement Oversight Group. - 4.23 A similar model has been deployed to ensure engagement with NIE Networks' customers to inform both the company's RP6 Business Plan submission to the Utility Regulator and our eventual determinations.
-A group entitled the Consumer Engagement Advisory Panel (CEAP) has been formed and includes NIE Networks, Utility Regulator, CCNI and DETI representatives. - 4.24 The CEAP has an established Terms of Reference and provided advice on and agreed the scope of works for the procurement of expert market research advice to deliver a robust, statistically representative sample of consumers, a set of focus groups of domestic and Industrial and Commercial users (existing and potential future consumers).
-Perceptive Insight Market Research (PIMR) were appointed to advise the CEAP, along with academic input from Queen's University, Belfast.
-The latter was felt necessary to ensure the Willingness to Pay element of the survey questionnaire would produce actionable data and research findings which can help both company and regulator to inform their respective views and decisions on what business cases to seek funding for and which to allow respectively. - 4.25 As with all such consumer and stakeholder engagement, especially where undertaken in earnest for the first time, there will be lessons to learn from the experience of RP6 and we expect NIE and ourselves to build upon RP6 consumer and stakeholder engagement in subsequent price controls. - 4.26 The CEAP or Panel's agreed Terms of Reference follow:
+- 4.32 Consultation respondents were supportive of the increased engagement so far.
+However some wished to see this continue and/or go further.
+For instance by publishing the consumer engagement results and engaging more with further specific groups than the current programme of engagement. - 4.33 We consider consumers and wider stakeholders' views on the type and level of service they expect, and the prioritisation of delivery of these services within reasonable funding limits, an integral component of this price control. - 4.34 Drawing on practice in previous price controls of NI Water, a group entitled the Consumer Engagement Advisory Panel (CEAP) has been formed and includes NIE Networks, Utility Regulator, CCNI and DETI representatives. - 4.35 The CEAP has an established Terms of Reference (including consumer and stakeholder research) and provided advice on an agreed scope of works for the procurement of expert market research advice to deliver a robust, statistically representative sample of

+- consumers, Willingness to Pay analyses plus a set of focus groups of domestic and Industrial and Commercial users (existing and potential future consumers). - 4.36 Perceptive Insight Market Research (PIMR) were appointed to advise the CEAP, along with academic input from Queen's University, Belfast.
+The latter was felt necessary to ensure the Willingness to Pay element of the survey questionnaire would produce actionable data and research findings which can help both company and regulator to inform their respective views and decisions on what business cases to seek funding for and which to allow respectively. - 4.37 As with all such consumer and stakeholder engagement, especially where undertaken in earnest for the first time, there will be lessons to learn from the experience of RP6.
+We expect NIE Networks and ourselves to build upon and take into account RP6 consumer and stakeholder engagement feedback to date.
+We also expect this to be carried forward into subsequent price controls. - 4.38 There have been events held for stakeholders by PIMR/NIE Networks, at which some preliminary results were available.
+While these have provided a measure of useful and candid feedback on the CEAP research, we expect the final report and CEAP results to be published in tandem with the formal business case submission from NIE Networks, around May 2016.

+As a reminder, the CEAP or Panel's agreed Terms of Reference follow: